 INFORMED CONSENT: New volunteers must read ALMS ice safety guide.
 After reading this guide, complete the ice safety quiz and informed consent form here.

-WHAT TO DO WITH SAMPLES: This guide will help you to manage your sampling kit and samples after sample collection.
+WHAT TO DO WITH SAMPLES: Please refer to page 8 and 9 of the sampling instructions to help you manage your sampling kit and samples after sample collection.
 For information on shipping with Purolator, see the example Purolator Shipping Slip.

 More information about the YSI ProODO can be found, here.